EarlGray/SECD/README.md

 Memory is managed using reference counting at the moment, a simple optional garbage collection is on my TODO-list.

 Values are persistant, immutable and shared.
 `READ`/`PRINT` are implemented as built-in commands in C code.

-There are some functions which are implemented in C for efficiency:
+There are some functions implemented in C for efficiency:
 - `append`: is heavily used by the compiler;
 - `list`: see above;
 - `null?`, `number?`, `symbol?`: may be implemented in native code only;